 How We’re Harmed

 When we deny negative feelings and memories, it deadens our senses.
 All our feelings get suppressed, including joy and love.
-We become increasingly numb as our heart closes.
+We become increasingly numb as our hearts close.
 Similarly, when we deny our wants and needs, our enjoyment of life diminishes.
 We sacrifice our desires and live in quiet desperation.
 Denial of our worth prevents us from receiving love and achieving our goals or gaining any satisfaction from our successes.

 Moreover, when we repeatedly tune out reality, problems grow.
 Sweeping something important under the rug makes it harder to correct later.
 Many people afraid of cancer delay getting biopsies, even though early intervention leads to better outcomes.
 The same is true for treating mental health and marital problems.